-The Story of the Stooges’ Pre-Punk Milestone ‘Fun House’
+How the Stooges’ Created a Pre-Punk Milestone With ‘Fun House’

 The Stooges' debut album from 1969 didn't even crack the Top 100 on Billboard's album chart, so it wasn't like too many people were waiting for the follow-up.
 Which was just fine.
 Without expectations all that high, the band was free to explore almost any path it wanted to on Fun House.